Solar Energy

 Electric vehicles (EVs)

+EV adoption has continued to grow, with one in four new cars sold globally electric in 2025.
 Key challenges include the cost of EVs, charging infrastructure limitations, and consumer concerns about range anxiety.
 Surveys indicate that 70% of consumers in Europe and the US would be willing to switch to EVs if vehicle ranges exceeded 500 km and prices fell within the $20,000-$25,000 range.
-To achieve widespread adoption, advancements in battery technology must focus on affordability and longer driving ranges.
-However, a full electric car park worldwide will never be reached.
-To that end, charging infrastructure on the continent of Africa will never be sufficient, and the distances cars travel in the US are far too far.

 Green hydrogen